woodfairy/cantreachme/README.md

 As you can see, we have now implemented the "run" method. <br>
 Now we need to add the headers of our new strategy to the Strategies headers which are imported from the controller later.<br>
 It is named *WDFReachabilityStrategies.h*<br><br>
-### Extend the controller
-In order for it to work, we will need to extend the *WDFReachabilityController* located in *CantReachMe/*<br>
-First, we will initialize the strategy:

-    static WDFCoversheetStrategy *coversheetStrategy = [[WDFCoversheetStrategy alloc] init];

-Now, we just need to add an entry to the NSDictionary containing all of our strategies:

-    static NSDictionary *strategies = @{
-            ...[more]
-        @"coversheet": coversheetStrategy,
-    };
 ### Add to preferences
 The last thing left is to add the new strategy to our preferences.
 You can find the plist file in *Prefs/Resources/Root.plist*<br>
 Add a new key (validTitles) and value (validValues) under the *crm_action* entry: